vkhitrin/virt-customize-ansible-modules/README.md

 TO BE IMPLEMENTED IN A PROPER WAY

-Make sure ansible and guestfs bindings are installed.
+Make sure ansible installed on the ansible-controller node and guestfs bindings are installed on the target host.

 For now, copy `library` and `module_utils` directories to a directory where your playbook resides in.